 What happens during microdermabrasion?

 At Peak Day Spa, our technician will cleanse your skin before moving a bristle-tip wand over the skin.
 A small vacuum removes the exfoliated skin cells.
 The wand moves over the skin using sweeping motions while the loose skin is suctioned off at the same time.
 The sensation is frequently compared to the feel of a cat’s lick.
-As a general rule, the depth of a treatment depends on the speed of the application and the number of passes made over the skin.
+As a general rule, the depth of treatment depends on the speed of the application, and the number of passes made over the skin.
 However, the pressure and speed can be easily adjusted depending on the sensitivity and tolerance of the skin.

 The average microdermabrasion treatment will take an hour or less.
 Minimal to no recovery time is needed.
-Most people return to their daily activities immediately following a treatment.
+Most people return to their daily activities immediately following treatment.
 Re-building serums are recommended such as the Growth Factor Serum Plus or hyaluronic acid products.

 The skin that has been treated will turn a mild pink, which usually fades within a few hours.
 However, a slight sunburn-like sensation may be felt by the patient for a few days following the treatment.
 Light exfoliation of the skin may also occur and can be addressed with moisturizer.
-Sunscreen should be used religiously as the skin will be more sensitive following microdermabrasion treatment.
+Sunscreen should be used religiously as the skin will be more sensitive following a microdermabrasion treatment.
 Microdermabrasion treatments can be performed every 2-3 weeks.

 Which treatment is right for you

 Much of this decision will depend on what conditions you’d like to correct or reduce, as well as your schedule constraints and the recommendations of your esthetician.
 Microdermabrasion requires no downtime and no adjustment to daily activities.
 The treatment stimulates collagen production, encouraging skin rejuvenation.
 The results of the treatment are subtle: age spots and fine lines are diminished, and the skin will be smoother and softer.
-Those with deeper wrinkling or acne scarring will likely not see a dramatic difference in these specific problems as a result of microdermabrasion, but will see younger-looking, brighter, and clearer skin.
+Those with deeper wrinkling or acne scarring will likely not see a dramatic difference in these specific problems as a result of microdermabrasion but will see younger-looking, brighter, and clearer skin.

-A chemical peel will make a more noticeable difference in skin with deep wrinkles or acne scars.
+A chemical peel will make a more noticeable difference in the skin with deep wrinkles or acne scars.
 However, the recovery time and adjustment to daily activities that may be required in order to receive a chemical peel should be considered.
 Both treatments will need to be repeated periodically in order to maintain or achieve the desired results.